hadmacker/asd_notes/README.md

 * Love the child in front of you.
 There isn't a different child hiding inside.
 This is the child you need to love.
 * This is what we're doing now.
 * It must be so frustrating to not be able to say the things you’re thinking.
+* For those that can’t communicate, they might be Disguised as poor thinkers.
+(Paul Collins)
+* Something is only funny if we both think it’s funny, and I’m not laughing.

 ## Showing signs of impending meltdown or event